What multi-passionate skills do you need to thrive as an entrepreneur?

 As long as you try to fit yourself in a box, you’ll be operating against your nature.
 It’s like driving a car with the brake on.
 You can make some progress, but you won’t go far.

-It’s when you own your multi-passionate nature and do business in a way that works with it that you start to thrive.
+It’s when you own your multi-passionate skills and do business in a way that works with it that you start to thrive.

 So forget about relentless focus on one thing.
-Here are the skills multi-passionates need to learn to thrive as entrepreneurs:
+Here are the multi-passionate skills you need to thrive as entrepreneurs:

 Multi-Passionate Skill #1: Pattern Recognition